INL/BlackLab/core/src/site/markdown/getting-started.md

 Start the IndexTool without parameters for help information:

-	java -cp BLACKLAB_JAR nl.inl.blacklab.tools.IndexTool
+	java -cp "blacklab.jar:lib/*" nl.inl.blacklab.tools.IndexTool

-(replace BLACKLAB_JAR with the path to your BlackLab JAR, e.g. "target/blacklab*.jar")
+(this assumes blacklab.jar and the lib subdirectory containing required libraries are located in the current directory)

+(if you're on Windows, replace the classpath separator colon (:) with a semicolon (;))

 We want to create a new index, so we need to supply an index directory, input file(s) and an input format:

-	java -cp BLACKLAB_JAR nl.inl.blacklab.tools.IndexTool create INDEX_DIR INPUT_FILES FORMAT
+	java -cp "blacklab.jar:lib/*" nl.inl.blacklab.tools.IndexTool create INDEX_DIR INPUT_FILES FORMAT

 If you specify a directory as the INPUT_FILES, it will be scanned recursively.
 You can also specify a file glob (such as \*.xml) or a single file.
-If you specify a .zip or .tar.gz file, BlackLab will automatically index the contents.
+If you specify a .zip or .tar.gz file, BlackLab will automatically index its contents.

 For example, if you have TEI data in /tmp/my-tei/ and want to create an index as a subdirectory of the current directory called "test-index", run the following command:

-	java -cp BLACKLAB_JAR nl.inl.blacklab.tools.IndexTool create test-index /tmp/my-tei/ tei
+	java -cp "blacklab.jar:lib/*" nl.inl.blacklab.tools.IndexTool create test-index /tmp/my-tei/ tei

 Your data is indexed and placed in a new BlackLab index in the "test-index" directory.